iamsubhrajit10/Parallel-Distributed-Systems/Assignment-2/readme.md

 A game can consist of both M and F players.
 In such a case, take game time to be that of a M player.
+- The server should return a response to the client only after the match is over.
+- The maximum waiting time for the client to get allotted a match is 30 minutes, after which the client should receive a response indicating the timeout.
+- Each line of the input is an independent client instance.

 The input for the program must be taken from a .csv file.